Kabbalah

 What Exactly Are You Professing on First Fruits Day

 (Deuteronomy 26:3) says, "I have professed this day..."
 But what exactly are you professing?
 And how often?
-Sifrei Devarim, a collection of legal midrash (rabbinic interpretive com...
+Sifrei Devarim, a collection of legal midrashim (rabbinic interpretive c...

 Lord Before the Altar

-It's woven into so much of Jewish tradition, and today, we're going to explore one small but significant thread: the bikkurim.
+It's woven into so much of Jewish tradition, the source turns to one small but significant thread: the bikkurim.
 What are bikkurim?
-The word itself means "first fruit...
+The word itself means "first fruits" in Hebrew. ...

 A Land Flowing with Milk and Honey - Five Nations